USA’s Tara Davis-Woodhall wins gold in women’s long jump

-(Grey Information) – Tara Davis-Woodhall of the US gained gold within the ladies’s lengthy bounce occasion Thursday on the Paris Olympics.
+(Grey Information) – Tara Davis-Woodhall of the USA gained gold within the girls’s lengthy bounce occasion Thursday on the Paris Olympics.

 Davis-Woodhall gained her first Olympic title, and first Olympic medal of any type, with a bounce of seven.10 meters.